ITStudio-IE/checkNpm/README.md

 ## Purpose
 Identifies suspicious `postinstall` and `install` scripts, and known malicious SHA256 hashes within `package.json` files of Node.js packages.

+This repository also contains an small example `package.json` file, which can be used to test the script.
+Since we want this example to go through the full download process, we don't save this package-lock.json to git.

 ## Usage

 *   **Basic Scan:**